UCLA-Rocket-Project/OLD-Ares2022-2023/README.md

-# AresSoftware
+# Ares2022-2023
-This is a central repository for Ares Software.
+Central Repository for Ares Software for the 2022-2023 School Year.
 This repository contains all software for Avionics and Ground Systems, as well as any additional code/scripts used to support the development, deployment, and/or operation of the software.
 Additionally, select data and documentation is also version-controlled in this repository, enabling a "one-stop-shop" for everything of interest.

 ## Base-Level Directory Structure